 If you are looking for a cPanel web host, Dreamhost might disappoint you.
 They don’t offer cPanel.
 Instead, you will get a custom control panel.

 At first, I felt a bit uncomfortable with the user interface.
 You might also feel the same.
 But in reality, it is quite intuitive, maybe more than cPanel.
-As time goes, you will start preferring it, as it does not include many of the unnecessary things you see on cPanel.
+As time goes by, you will start preferring it, as it does not include many of the unnecessary things you see on cPanel.

-Here is the control panel home page, showing the important details of my primary website, along with the naviagation menu on the left:
+Here is the control panel home page, showing the important details of my primary website, along with the navigation menu on the left:

 How to Access using FTP

-As in cPanel hosting, Dreamhost also offers a file manage with their custom control panel.
+As in cPanel hosting, Dreamhost also offers a file manager with their custom control panel.
 In addition to that, you can also manage your website files via FTP.

 To find out your FTP credentials, go to the FTP & SSH Users section.
 There you can find the Host, Username, and Port number.
 If it’s the first time, you might want to reset the password.
 The protocol is SFTP.

 SSH is disabled by default.
-However, you can enable it and use with SSH keys if you need.
+However, you can enable it and use it with SSH keys if you want.

 The unlimited plan comes with unlimited emails connected to your domain.
 But with the Starter plan, you’ve to check the mailbox addon for $1.67/mo when you signup.

 You might think of this as a disadvantage.
 But there’s an advantage too.
 Unlike cPanel emails, Dreamhost hosts your emails on a different server than your web hosting account (from what I’ve known from their support).